MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-eclipse/create-hello-world-web-app.md

 ---
 title: Create a Hello World web app for Azure App Service using Eclipse
-description: This tutorial shows you how to use the Azure Toolkit for Eclipse plugin to create a Hello World Web App for Azure.
+description: This tutorial shows you how to use the Azure Toolkit for Eclipse to create a Hello World Web App for Azure.
 services: app-service
 keywords: java, eclipse, web app, azure app service, hello world, quick start
 documentationcenter: java